 - A candidate without enough top rankings will get eliminated, even though she had more subsequent rankings than other candidates and so would have won a seat had she remained in the contest.
 (However, this can also be considered an advantage, because it is part of what allows this method to achieve proportional, not majoritarian, representation.)

-Mixed Member Proportional (MMP) is called a “mixed” method because it is a hybrid, electing some representatives in single-member districts and some from multi-member regional or nationwide districts.
+Mixed Member Proportional (MMP), also called the “additional member system,” is a hybrid, electing some representatives in single-member districts and some from multi-member regional or nationwide districts.
 Voters get two votes: one for your local district representative and one for a regional or national party.
 Regional or national seats are assigned to ensure each party’s share of the total legislative seats is proportional to its share of the vote, and the party chooses which candidates fill its seats.
 (Videos explain here and here.)

 As an example, if Washington were to elect its 98-member state house of representatives using Mixed Member Proportional, it could, for example, establish 48 local districts, each about the same size as the state’s current 49 legislative districts, and with one representative each whom voters would elect in the same way they do now.
 The other 50 members could come from 10 regional districts, each the same size as a federal congressional district, and with 5 representatives from party lists.
 Voters would elect these members by voting for a party, as in the ballot above.
 Voters would have one local representative and also five regional representatives in the house.

-Germany, New Zealand, and five other countries use Mixed Member Proportional voting to elect their national legislatures.
+Germany, New Zealand, Scotland, Wales, and several other countries use Mixed Member Proportional voting to elect their national legislatures.
 Most of the gains for women and people of color come from the multi-member districts, not the single-member districts.
 Prince Edward Island, a province on the east coast of Canada, voted in 2016 to adopt Mixed Member Proportional Voting to elect its provincial legislature.

 - Under Mixed Member Proportional Voting, local representatives retain a geographic link to their voters.